Skip to main content

 Hormonal Calibration for Women

-The use of in women operates on a different scale and with different objectives.
+The use of testosterone therapy in women operates on a different scale and with different objectives.
 The goal is to restore testosterone to healthy physiological levels for a female, addressing specific symptoms that arise from age-related decline or surgical menopause, without inducing masculinizing side effects.
 The protocols are characterized by precision and low-dosing.

 • Low-Dose Testosterone ∞ For women, Testosterone Cypionate is prescribed in micro-doses, often between 10 to 20 units (0.1-0.2ml) per week via subcutaneous injection.
 This carefully measured amount is designed to alleviate symptoms such as low sexual desire, fatigue, and cognitive fog, which are common in peri- and post-menopause.
 A systematic review of multiple trials confirmed that testosterone therapy effectively improves sexual function in postmenopausal women.